Ferhat Arıcan: 2020–2021

-2022
+2022–2024

-Arıcan began the year competing at the World Cups in Cottbus, Cairo, and Baku and the World Challenge Cup in Osijek; he earned one gold medal and two silver medals on the parallel bars.
+Arıcan began the year competing at the 2022 World Cups in Cottbus, Cairo, and Baku and the World Challenge Cup in Osijek; he earned one gold medal and two silver medals on the parallel bars.
 He competed at the Mediterranean Games where he helped Turkey win gold in the team competition.
 Additionally he won gold on parallel bars and bronze on pommel horse.
 Arıcan next competed at the Islamic Solidarity Games alongside Adem Asil and Ahmet Önder; together they won gold as a team.
 Individually Arıcan once again won gold on parallel bars and bronze on pommel horse.
-He next competed at the European Championships where he helped Turkey win team bronze behind Great Britain and Italy.
+He next competed at the 2022 European Championships where he helped Turkey win team bronze behind Great Britain and Italy.
 Individually Arıcan placed fifth on pommel horse and seventh on the parallel bars.
+At the 2022 World Championships he placed fourth on parallel bars.

+At the 2023 European Championships Arıcan helped Turkey place second Italy; individually he won silver on the parallel bars behind Illia Kovtun.
+At the 2023 World Championships Arıcan helped Turkey finished 10th as a team during qualifications; in doing so, Turkey qualified a full team to the Olympic Games for the first time.

+Arıcan was selected to represent Turkey and the 2024 Olympic Games alongside Adem Asil, İbrahim Çolak, Emre Dodanlı, and Ahmet Önder.
+During the qualification round Turkey finished ninth.
+Individually Arıcan qualified to the parallel bars final where he finished fifth.

+2025

+Arıcan competed at various World Cups and World Challenge Cups in 2025, winning gold on parallel bars in Antalya and Varna and bronze in Osijek.